NSLS-II-BMM/BeamlineManual/docs/proposal.rst

 XRD Experiments
 ---------------

-`Vesna Stanic <mailto:vstanic@bnl.gov>`__ and `Jean Jordan-Sweet
-<jlj@bnl.gov>`__ support scattering experiments at BMM.
-If you have
-any questions about the capabilities of the beamline for scattering experiments or questions about a scattering proposal, contact them.
+Vesna Stanic (vstanic@bnl.gov) and Jean Jordan-Sweet (jlj@bnl.gov) support scattering experiments at BMM.
+If you have any questions about the capabilities of the beamline for scattering experiments or questions about a scattering proposal, contact them.

 BMM is equipped with a 6-circle psi goniometer, a strip detector, a small area detector, and point detectors.
 This installation supports